Fox News’ Shepard Smith Fires Back At Donald Trump Over Border Wall Claim

 — The Hill (@thehill) August 29, 2019

-In a Wednesday tweet, Trump excoriated the Washington Post for publishing the story, which the president labeled as “totally fake” before leveling an accusation that the news outlet made up the story with bad intentions.
+In a Wednesday tweet, Trump excoriated The Washington Post for publishing the story, which the president labeled as “totally fake” before leveling an accusation that the news outlet made up the story with bad intentions.

 Taking advantage of the newspaper’s report, two 2020 Democratic presidential hopefuls slammed the president for reportedly offering pardons to his administration.